-Culver-Stockton College will take the necessary steps to ensure that any qualified disabled person is neither denied the benefits nor excluded from participation in any program or activity provided by the College nor denied the use of its services.
-Because the scheduling of classes and/or the arranging of housing may require reasonable advanced planning, disabled persons accepted for admission should identify themselves within two months of the start of the semester of admission and indicate the nature of accommodations they may need.
+Culver-Stockton College will take necessary steps to ensure that a person with a disability is provided access to any program or activity provided by the College.
+As the scheduling of classes and arrangement of housing may require advanced planning, any student seeking accommodations due to their disability should contact the Office of Accessibility and Accommodations at least two months prior to the beginning of the semester in which they are requesting services.
 Persons with disabilities occurring or manifesting after admission and before the start of or during the semester will be handled on a case-by-case basis.

-Contact: Kaci Loveless-Hall, Assistant Director of Student Success and Coordinator of Accessibility and Accommodations and Diversity, Equity, Inclusion, and Belonging 573-288-6726 or mlovelesshall@culver.edu.
+Contact: Kaci Loveless-Hall, Assistant Director of Student Success and Coordinator of Accessibility and Diversity, Equity, Inclusion, and Belonging 573-288-6726 or klovelesshall@culver.edu.